yuulive/et/README.md

 ## Recipe

-hotpot-db is made from few, but time tasted ingredients.
+et is made from few, but time tasted ingredients.
 It is a new approach to an old dish.

 **Ingredients**
 1. 1 cup, `SQLite 3.30.1`